 The difference in feeling between that hard core, take charge attitude towards "managing stress," is significantly different than the feeling associated with "allowing ease."
 Can't you just feel the relaxation in your body, and the deepening breath when you say the words "allowing ease?"

 What if it were as simple as that?
-What if the way to manage stress were to allow ease?
+What if the way to manage stress is to allow ease?
 If stress escalates when our expectations and desires do not unfold in a timely manner (on our schedule), then wouldn't it make sense to step back and allow?

 - Allowing says that what is happening in the moment is just fine.